 The ApexRemote PoE uses Power over Ethernet (PoE) to provide the power and communications needed to operate the ApexRemote.
 This offers a convenient means of connecting the ApexRemote to an Ethernet network by using a CAT6 patch cable.
-If PoE power is not available, a standard Ethernet connection can be used with an external 24VDC power supply using the power plug supplied with the instrument.
+If PoE power is not available, a standard Ethernet connection can be used with the external 24VDC power supply supplied with the instrument.